Krapaud/holbertonschool-hbnb/README.md

-# 🏠 HBnB - Holberton School Project
+# 🏠 HBnB - My Holberton Project

-> **Project Status**: 🚧 **Under Development** 🚧
+> **Status**: 🚧 **Under Development** 🚧

-## 📋 Overview
+## 📋 What I'm Building

-HBnB is a "bed and breakfast" type accommodation rental application developed as part of the Holberton School curriculum.
-The project aims to create a complete platform for managing accommodations, reservations, and users.
+I'm developing HBnB, a "bed and breakfast" style accommodation rental application as part of my Holberton School curriculum.
+The goal is to create a complete platform for managing accommodations, reservations, and users.

-## 🎯 Project Objectives
+## 🎯 My Objectives

-This project aims to develop a complete web application following software development best practices:
+This project allows me to develop a complete web application following best practices:

 - **Layered Architecture**: Clear separation between presentation, business logic, and data
 - **REST API**: Standardized programming interface
 - **UML Modeling**: Complete technical documentation with diagrams
-- **Design Patterns**: Use of patterns like Repository, Facade, etc.
+- **Design Patterns**: Using patterns like Repository, Facade, etc.

-## 🏗️ Project Architecture
+## 🏗️ Architecture I Designed

-The project follows a well-defined layered architecture:
+I opted for a well-defined layered architecture:

 ```
 📁 HBnB Application